snowdrop/component-operator-demo/README.md

 oc apply -f fruit-backend/db-service.yml
 ```

-- Control as we did before that we have 3 components installed: 2 runtimes and 1 service
+- Control as we did before that we have 3 components installed: 2 Spring Boot runtimes and 1 service
 ```bash
 oc get cp
 NAME             RUNTIME       VERSION   SERVICE         TYPE      CONSUMED BY   AGE